machinekoder/pickit-docs/docs/documentation/teach/how-to-use-pickit-teach.rst

 The :ref:`Model view <model-view>` shows a 3D visual representation of your model, a model bounding box as a green dashed line and the Pick frame.
-Note the number in round brackets in the Model view tab name, this is the model ID.
+Note the number in round brackets in the :ref:`Model view <model-view>` tab name, this is the model ID.

 Previous steps can be repeated to Teach different models to Pickit Teach.